 Would it vary by behavior?

 What would change if you had to pay for it, used insurance co-pays etc. to pay for it, or it was covered by insurance or employer?

+For what types of things do you want a coach to direct you?
+When do you want to make your our decisions?

 Unintended consequences